-A standard prescription cannot be constructed to address the specialized needs of preparing extracts of polymerized in situ products.
-The individual components, time to polymerization, intended use and the extraction vehicles need to be taken into consideration to develop a relevant extract.
-Language should include that the polymerization kinetics need to be used in the design of the correct methodology to develop a relevant extract for testing.
-The uncured components need to be considered when selecting an appropriate solvent for extracting the sample.
+C.9 A standard prescription cannot be constructed to address the specialized needs of preparing extracts of polymerized in situ products.
+The individual components, time to polymerization, intended use and the extraction vehicles should be taken into consideration when developing a relevant extract.
+Language should include the recommendation that the polymerization kinetics be used in the design of the correct methodology to develop a relevant extract for testing.
+The uncured components should be considered when selecting an appropriate solvent for extracting the sample.